HAadams/ConnectFour/README.md

 2. Open it in XCode (I used XCode 11.1 on MacOS 10.15.1)
 3. Run on iPhone 11 simulator

-## Some assumptions made
+## Assumptions made
 ### A few asumptions were made during the implementation of this game.
-However, the code is designed in a way such that it would be easy to acommodate the current following limitations:
+However, the code is designed in a way such that it would be easy to acommodate most of the following limitations:
 1. No more than two players.
-2. Players can't pick colors.
+2. Players can't pick colors or names.
 3. Human player will always go first.
 4. AI player will always play exactly one second after human player does.
 5. There is no indication (e.g. label) to indicate whose turn it is.
 6. Token drop-down animation is non-blocking.
 This means human player can play their turn while the AI's token is still traveling down to its position.
 Human player cannot overtake AI's token position.
 Human player cannont play during the one second timeout while waiting for AI to make their move.

 ### Optimizations & TODOs
 1. Optimize the way we look for patterns.
 Current implementaion is O(row*column) time.
-Can definetly be optimized to O(K) where K = 4 (number of tokens that need to match to declare winner) Can also be optimized to O(1) time perhaps if we create two additional grids that keep track of each player's tokens wherein the neighbors of a non-visited grid cell will indicate the number of tokens formed in a subpattern that is connected to the non-visited cell. (i.e. if grid[i][j-1] + 1 >= 4 then return match found )
+Can definetly be optimized to O(K) where K = 4 (number of tokens that need to match to declare winner)
-2. Add callbacks to send a notification to ViewController when animation is done to swap players' turns.
+2. Make animation blocking.
+Add callbacks to send a notification to ViewController when animation is done to swap players' turns.
 Current animation implementation does not block player from playing while AI's token is moving down.